replikation/bioinformatics_side/docs/index.md

 This website is a collection of lectures and tutorials.

-* Commands written here are "one liner", so use the "triple" click to copy the whole line, so you have the right command even if its on 2 ore more lines due to website formatting
+* Commands are written as "one liner"
+  * use the "triple" mouse click to copy the complete line, because it gets the complete command even if its on 2 or more lines due to website formatting

 Created/Collected by Christian Brandt.